Ear Mites In Kittens

 Do you have a newly adopted kitten?
 Have you noticed a brown “coffee-like” debris in your kitten’s ears?
 Are your kitten’s ears itchy?
 If you’ve answered yes to these questions, your kitten may have Ear Mites.
 In the following article, we will discuss ear mite infections in kittens as well how your veterinarian will diagnose and treat this common condition.

-Otodectes Cynotis are more commonly referred to as “Ear Mites”.
+Otodectes Cynotis are more commonly referred to as “Ear Mites.”
 They are microscopic parasites that commonly inhabit the skin and ear canals of kittens.
-While adult cats are often resistant, less commonly they can also become infected.
+While adult cats are often resistant, they can also become infected, albiet less commonly.
 Ear mites are the most common cause of ear infections in kittens.
 Ear Mites are not host specific, and can be transferred from your kitten to other kittens, cats, and even dogs within the same environment.

 When you bring your kitten to the veterinarian, they will perform a complete physical examination.
 As part of that exam, they may rub your kitten’s ears in a particular way.
 Kittens with ear mites are likely to scratch at their ears with their hind legs, this is called a pinnal-pedal reflex.
 In addition, your veterinarian can obtain a diagnosis of ear mites by obtaining a sample from your kitten’s ears and looking under a microscope using mineral oil as a base.
 Many times, we can see the mites microscopically, and obtain a definitive diagnosis.

-Ear mites have a 21-day life cycle so it’s important to treat your kitten for an appropriate duration of time to prevent recurrence.
-If the infection is not completely eliminated, remaining ear mites can continue the life-cycle complicating treatment.
+Ear mites have a 21-day life cycle, so it’s important to treat your kitten for an appropriate duration of time in order to prevent recurrence.
+If the infection is not completely eliminated, remaining ear mites can continue the life-cycle, complicating treatment.

 If you suspect your kitten has ear mites, we recommend scheduling an Appointment with our Veterinary Team who will perform a complete physical examination, microscopic evaluation for ear mites, and discuss the appropriate treatment options for your kitten.